 JUST WHAT WILL YOU BE DOING, ON A DAILY BASIS, IF YOU EVER GET TO HEAVEN?

 Well, the Bible does tell you EXACTLY what you will be doing every day that you are in Heaven!
 (Oh, but it teaches much, much more than this!
 More on this: below.)
 The Bible also teaches that this life in Heaven shall be the busiest part of your entire life!
 And this truly is the greatest story never told.
-All you have to do is to believe the words of your Bible and you will finally understand that the best years of your ETERNAL LIFE lie "just beyond" your short time spent here, on this Earth: regardless of your faith!
+All you have to do is to believe the words of your Bible and you will finally understand that the best years of your ETERNAL LIFE "lie just beyond" your short time spent here, upon this Earth: regardless of your faith!
 Once you come to understand the duties that God shall give you in Heaven, you will truly understand how your time spent here (on this Earth) was always just "a probationary period."
 Indeed, we were all put here merely to show God of our value: later, to Him, in HIS ETERNAL HEAVEN.
 In this knowledge, you will finally realize how the amount of time that anyone spends upon this little Earth means nothing to God: because only He understands our eternal existance.
 We understand nothing.
 Also, you will finally understand how some others, who departed this world earlier than expected (such as children, brothers, sisters, or any other loved ones) might have actually fared better-than-most, regarding our task of showing God what we can do for Him: once we are in Heaven!
 My second book of Wisdom is available for free here on this website.
-And the sole purpose of this book is to show you exactly how important these years, upon this earth, are to your future, in Heaven!
+The sole purpose of this book is to show you exactly how important these years, upon this earth, are to every person's future, in Heaven!
 Oh, this author is nothing, here in this world.
 But your future is everything!
 Please download my second volume of Wisdom and you truly shall understand your future in Heaven in just three, or four, hours of reading time.